 \paragraph{Results}

-We first assessed MetaCOG's ability to learn an accurate meta-cognitive representation $V$ (see \ref{MSE for V} for operationalization).
+We first assessed MetaCOG's ability to infer an accurate meta-cognitive representation $V$ (see \ref{MSE for V} for details).
 Fig. \ref{Fig:Exp1Results}A shows the relationship between the parameters in MetaCOG's inferred $\hat{\theta}$ and each network's true $\theta$, with an overall correlation of $r=0.878$.
-Fig. \ref{Fig:Exp1Results}B shows the learning trajectory, visualizing the MSE of $\hat{\theta}$ for each network as a function of the number of observed videos.
-After the 50 training videos, MSEs decreased, on average, by 96.1\% of their initial values, and had already decreased by 94.9\% after only 20 videos.
-This demonstrates that MetaCOG can learn an accurate meta-cognition $V|\theta$ efficiently and without access to the ground-truth objects.
+Fig. \ref{Fig:Exp1Results}B shows the inference trajectory, visualizing the MSE of $\hat{\theta}$ for each network as a function of experience (observed detections from videos).
+After 50 videos, MSEs decreased, on average, by 96.1\% of their initial values, and had already decreased by 94.9\% after only 20 videos.
+This demonstrates that MetaCOG can infer an accurate meta-cognition $V|\theta$ efficiently and without access to the ground-truth objects.

-Table \ref{MainTable} and Fig. \ref{Fig:Exp1Results}C show MetaCOG's accuracy relative to our comparison models (see \ref{Metrics for Exp 2} for operationalization).
-For all three neural networks, MetaCOG outperformed their outputs, and for two of the three neural networks, MetaCOG also outperformed the lesioned model.
-For DETR, we did not see a significantly stronger accuracy benefit in MetaCOG against the lesioned version, perhaps because Lesioned MetaCOG was already performing well due to a coincidence where the priors over $\theta$ gave an adequate approximation of DETR's performance in this dataset (see \ref{failure} for further discussion).
+Table \ref{MainTable} and Fig. \ref{Fig:Exp1Results}C show MetaCOG's accuracy relative to comparison models (see \ref{Metrics for Exp 2} for operationalization).
+MetaCOG outperformed the outputs of all three neural networks, and for two of the three, MetaCOG also outperformed the lesioned model.
+For DETR, we did not see a significant difference in accuracy between MetaCOG and the lesioned version, perhaps because Lesioned MetaCOG was already performing well due to a coincidence where the priors over $\theta$ gave an adequate approximation of DETR's performance on this dataset (see \ref{failure} for further discussion).
 Averaged across NNs, MetaCOG increased accuracy by $13.9\%$ relative to the NN outputs in the test set.
-On average, MetaCOG also increased accuracy by $11.4\%$ relative to Lesioned MetaCOG, confirming that MetaCOG's success can be partially attributed to its learned meta-cognition, rather than purely to the 3D object representation and priors (see \ref{3D results} for additional results showing that MetaCOG's inferences about the presence and locations of objects at the level of 3D scenes rather than 2D images also outperform those of Lesioned MetaCOG.
+On average, MetaCOG also increased accuracy by $11.4\%$ relative to Lesioned MetaCOG, confirming that MetaCOG's success can be partially attributed to its inferred meta-cognition, rather than purely to the 3D object representation and priors (see \ref{3D results} for additional results showing that MetaCOG's inferences about the presence and locations of objects at the level of 3D scenes rather than 2D images also outperform those of Lesioned MetaCOG.
 Also see \ref{Additional dataset} for results on an additional dataset).